neovide/neovide/README.md

 ## Troubleshooting
 - Neovide requires that a font be set in `init.vim` otherwise errors might be encountered.
 This can be fixed by adding `set guifont=Your\ Font\ Name:h15` in init.vim file.
 Reference issue [#527](https://github.com/Kethku/neovide/issues/527).
-- On OSX, if you run into issues with the vulkan libraries being reported as not verified, please reference issue [#167](https://github.com/Kethku/neovide/issues/167#issuecomment-593314579).

 ### Linux-specific
 - If you recieve errors complaining about DRI3 settings, please reference issue [#44](https://github.com/Kethku/neovide/issues/44#issuecomment-578618052).